 📃Ingredient notes and substitutions

-- Milk - Both plant-based milk and regular milk will work in this recipe.
-Use one that is unflavored and unsweetened.
+- Milk - Both plant-based and regular milk are great options.
+For the best results, be sure to use one that’s unflavored and unsweetened.

 🔪How to make

-Adding pasta - Pour tofu pasta sauce into a pan, and heat until the sauce starts to simmer.
-Stir in cooked pasta of choice, and toss until everything is well mixed.
+Pour tofu pasta sauce into a pan, and heat until the sauce starts to simmer.
+Stir in cooked pasta of choice and toss until everything is well-mixed.
 Your pasta is ready to be served.

 ✅Helpful tips

-Make it spicy - Add a sprinkle of red pepper flakes or a generous drizzle of hot sauce before serving.
+- Make it spicy - Stir in some hot sauce or a sprinkle of red pepper flakes for a fiery kick.

 ❄️Storing suggestions